March is Women’s History Month

-Women’s History Month aims to highlight the achievements and contributions of women in history—in the arts, sciences, politics, athletics, and many other fields.
-Begun as a local movement by teachers in California to celebrate “Women’s History Week,” National Women’s History Week was first recognized by President Jimmy Carter in 1980.
-In 1987, Congress passed Public Law 100-9 establishing March as Women’s History Month.
+Women’s History Month began as a local movement by teachers in California to celebrate “Women’s History Week.”
+In 1980, President Jimmy Carter officially recognized National Women’s History Week, and in 1987, Congress passed Public Law 100-9, establishing March as Women’s History Month.

 From the Collection: Women Who Lead